Devon - Occupations

 Bal Maidens Cornwall & Devon - website concerning women and girls employed in the mining industry, with a searchable database.

-The Devon section of the Medical Heritage of Great Britain site (archived copy) provides brief histories of Devon hospitals and doctors.
+The Devon section of the Medical Heritage of Great Britain site provides brief histories of Devon hospitals and doctors.

-Lambeth Palace Library's Directory of medical licences issued by the Archbishop of Canterbury 1535-1775 contains a section on Devon.
+Lambeth Palace Library's Directory of medical licences issued by the Archbishop of Canterbury 1535-1775 (archived copy) contains a section on Devon.

 Richard Platt's Smugglers' Britain: South-West England.

-Sources for Farming History, from Devon Record Office.
+Sources for Farming History, from Devon Heritage Centre.

 Brett Payne's Victorian & Edwardian Portrait Photo Collection provides genealogical information and examples of the work of a number of Devon photographers.